 I can also see the connection between financial health and physical health.
 There are numerous studies that look at the impact that stress and anxiety can have on your mental and physical health.

 Worries about money can lead to very real health problems.
-First of all, the stress can cause mental and emotional difficulties.
+First of all, stress can cause mental and emotional difficulties.
 Anxiety over debt can lead to depression.
 Stress can also make you irritable, straining relationships with your life partner, your children, and others.
 When these relationships are strained, it’s hard to cope emotionally.
 As humans, we need our social connections.
 Money troubles can cause problems in our connections, and lead to difficult emotional situations.

 Don’t forget about physical health, though.
 Stress and anxiety can manifest in physical symptoms like higher blood pressure and heart.
 For some people, the emotional and physical combine in the form of stress eating.
-I know that I eat more when I am stressed, and I usually don’t reach for the healthy snacks.
+I know that I eat more when I am stressed, and I usually don’t reach for healthy snacks.
 My stress-eating is usually marked by high-calorie, low-nutrient foods that can impact my physical health.

 Your financial well-being can spill over into your health, and impact you in a positive or negative way.
 When you consider the way your finances affect other areas of your life, it becomes vital that you make efforts to get your finances in order.
 Take the time to make a plan for your future.
 If you are stressed about money, just sitting down, facing where you are, and then making a realistic plan to move forward can reduce some of the anxiety.